-We, along with Daiichi Sankyo Company, Limited (Daiichi Sankyo), Daiichi Sankyo, Inc., and Ube Industries (Ube) are engaged in various U.S. patent litigation matters involving Efficient brought pursuant to procedures set out in the Hatch-Waxman Act.
-Accord Healthcare Inc., USA (Accord); Amneal Pharmaceuticals LLC (Amneal); Apotex Inc.

-(Apotex); Aurobindo Pharma Limited (Aurobindo); Dr. Reddy's Laboratories, Ltd. and Dr. Reddy's Laboratories, Inc. (Dr. Reddy's); Glenmark Generics Inc., USA (Glenmark); Hetero USA Inc. and Hetero Labs Limited Unit V (Hetero); Mylan Pharmaceuticals Inc. (Mylan); Par Pharmaceutical, Inc. (Par); Sun Pharma Global FZE (Sun); Teva Pharmaceuticals USA, Inc. (Teva); Watson Laboratories, Inc. (Watson); and Zydus Pharmaceuticals USA, Inc. (Zydus) each submitted Abbreviated New Drug Applications (ANDAs) seeking approval to market generic versions of Effient prior to the expiration of Daiichi Sankyo's and Ube's patents (expiring in 2022) covering methods of using Effient with aspirin, and alleging the patents are invalid.
+We, along with Daiichi Sankyo Company, Limited (Daiichi Sankyo), Daiichi Sankyo, Inc., and Ube Industries (Ube) are engaged in various U.S. patent litigation matters involving Effient brought pursuant to procedures set out in the Hatch-Waxman Act.
+Accord Healthcare Inc., USA (Accord); Amneal Pharmaceuticals LLC (Amneal); Apotex Inc. (Apotex); Aurobindo Pharma Limited (Aurobindo); Dr. Reddy's Laboratories, Ltd. and Dr. Reddy's Laboratories, Inc. (Dr. Reddy's); First Time US Generics LLC (FTUG); Glenmark Generics Inc., USA (Glenmark); HEC Pharm Co., Ltd. (HEC); Hetero USA Inc. and Hetero Labs Limited Unit V (Hetero); Mylan Pharmaceuticals Inc. (Mylan); Panacea Biotec, Ltd. (Panacea); Par Pharmaceutical, Inc. (Par); Sun Pharma Global FZE (Sun); Teva Pharmaceuticals USA, Inc. (Teva); Watson Laboratories, Inc. (Watson); and Zydus Pharmaceuticals USA, Inc. (Zydus) each submitted Abbreviated New Drug Applications (ANDAs) seeking approval to market generic versions of Effient prior to the expiration of Daiichi Sankyo's and Ube's patents (expiring in 2022) covering methods of using Effient with aspirin, and alleging the patents are invalid.
 The ANDA filed by Mylan also alleges that the compound patent for Effient (expiring in 2017) is invalid.

 In January 2014, we filed a lawsuit in the U.S. District Court for the Southern District of Indiana against Par and its parent company seeking a ruling that the patents are valid and infringed.
 In March 2014, we filed a similar lawsuit in the same court against Accord, Amneal, Aurobindo, Dr. Reddy's, Glenmark, Hetero, Mylan, Par, Sun, Teva, Watson and Zydus, and their related companies, seeking a ruling that the patents are valid and infringed.
 In April 2014, we filed a similar lawsuit against Apotex in the same court.
+Similar lawsuits were filed in the same court against Panacea in June 2014, and against HEC and FTUG in July 2014.
+The lawsuits against Par and HEC were dismissed because those companies withdrew their patent challenges.
+In October 2014, the court consolidated the pending cases with the case filed in March 2014.
+The lawsuits against Aurobindo and FTUG have been stayed, and the parties have agreed to be bound by the outcome of the consolidated litigation.

 We believe the Effient patents are valid and enforceable against these generic manufacturers and we expect to prevail in these proceedings.
 However, it is not possible to determine the outcome of the proceedings, and accordingly, we can provide no assurance that we will prevail.
-We expect a loss of exclusivity for Effient would result in a rapid and severe decline in future revenues in the relevant market.
+We expect a loss of exclusivity for Effient would result in a rapid and severe decline in future revenues for the product in the relevant market.